noway/nzcp-circom/README.md

 For live passes:
 - The length of the `ToBeSigned` value is limited to 355 bytes.
 - The length of the credential subject string (defined as `${familyName},${givenName},${dob}`) is limited to 64 bytes.

+## Roadmap
+Depending on my availability:
+- Optimize the size and compile time of the circuit
+- Add more tests